Self Care - Why All the Hype?

 Are you kind to yourself?

-How are you showing up with friends, family, co-workers, strangers, your intimate partner(s)
+How are you showing up with friends, family, co-workers, strangers, your intimate partner(s) and yourself?

 Do you feel healthy?